freeflowuniverse/info_freeflow_nation/wiki/collaboration/success/project_vs_team.md

 - teams are used to organize priorities, not define the things to do
 - [READ MORE ABOUT TEAM HERE](circle_type_team)

-## purpose of project, funnel, milestones, product...
+## Purpose of project, funnel, milestones, product...

 - discuss a deliverable, objective
 - expose this content to customer, partner, world, ...